Research staff vacancies

 - Additional funding opportunities for UK/EU PhD students to start in Autum of each year are advertised on the UCLIC page.

 - Information for overseas students can be found on the UCL website.
-Unfortunately we are usually unable to offer funding to overseas students.

 Who would you be working with?